viezel/TiSocial.Framework/README.md

 * *view* - the source button
 * *emailIsHTML* - Optional boolean flag that tells if email content should be in html format.
 * *subject* - a subject to be used when sharing through email
+* *platformAppendText* - an object with custom strings to add to different share providers.
+Possible values are: "twitter", "message", "whatsapp" or the id of the extension like "com.buffer.buffer.BufferComposeExtension".
+Facebook is not included, because the new FacebookSDK only allows for sharing URLs.

 The second optional argument is an array with objects.
 Use this to create custom UIActivities.